1 Introduction

 Figure 2.
 Prior rating curve for the Aisne River at Verrières.

 The “normal” rating curve is estimated using the gaugings associated with the existing rating curve without the single gauging of the July 2021 flood measured on 07/16/2021 (Fig. 2).
-We do not see any conflict between the posterior results and the prior distributions, with a more precise calibration of the main channel parameters.
-The rating curve estimated with BaRatin is very close to the existing rating curve.
+No conflict between the posterior results and the prior distributions is detected (however, some prior distributions such as that of \(k_1\) are very wide).
+The rating curve estimated with BaRatin is very close to the existing rating curve for most of the discharge range.

 a)